 Select the ESXi image to deploy to the hosts, change the software depot from the drop down menu if needed, then click Next.
 If you have any issues with vib signatures you can skip the signature checks using the tick box.

 Select a host profile to apply to the hosts, and click Next.
 If you don’t have a host profile see the Host Profiles section above.

-Now the deploy rule is activated when you boot a host where the deploy rule is applicable you will see it load ESXi and the customisations specified in the host profile.
+Now the deploy rule is activated; when you boot a host where the deploy rule is applicable you will see it load ESXi and the customization specified in the host profile.
 Deploy rules need to be deactivated before they can be edited.

 You can setup multiple deploy rules using different images for different clusters or host variables.
 Hosts using an Auto Deploy ruleset are listed in the Deployed Hosts tab, hosts that didn’t match any deploy rules are listed under Discovered Hosts.